Throughout the firm’s nearly 40-year history, we have prided ourselves on standing up for what’s right and making a difference on a national level.

-Baron and Budd led the charge against the class action settlement because it would severely limit the rights of individuals to pursue their own claims based on their own exposure history and asbestos illness.
+Baron & Budd led the charge against the class action settlement because it would severely limit the right of individuals to pursue their own claims based on their own exposure history and asbestos illness.

 Writing on behalf of the Court, Justice Souter questioned the fairness of such a settlement because, if allowed to move forward, Fibreboard would essentially be getting a “get out of jail free card” for the harm their products caused.
 Fibreboard had planned to settle all asbestos claims, including all future claims, with just $500,000 –barely enough to cover medical expenses for a handful of asbestos claimants.

 The decision in Ortiz corroborated an earlier Supreme Court decision in Amchem Products v.
 Windsor, in which Baron and Budd also fought on behalf of victims’ rights.

 In May 2008, Baron & Budd helped negotiate a settlement on behalf of more than 150 water providers and 17 states regarding Methyl Teritary Butyl Ether (MTBE) contamination in drinking water.
 The settlement was reached with many of the nation’s leading gas companies, including BP/Amoco and requires the companies to pay water providers’ costs to remove harmful MTBE from public drinking water and for refiners to pay for treatment of certain wells that may become contaminated in the next 30 years.

 Baron & Budd attorneys played a leading role in the litigation, with shareholder Scott Summy serving on the Plaintiffs’ Steering Committee (PSC) in the litigation.